GBOML/GBOML/docs/source/nodes.rst

 Parameters
 ==========

-The parameters defined within a given :math:`\texttt{\#NODE}` block respect the same rules as those defined in the :math:`\texttt{\#GLOBAL}` block.
+The parameters defined within a given ``#NODE`` block respect the same rules as those defined in the ``#GLOBAL`` block.
 However, node parameters are local to the present node and parameters defined in different nodes cannot be accessed in this scope.

-For the sake of illustration, the following :math:`\texttt{\#PARAMETERS}` block is valid in GBOML:
+For the sake of illustration, the following ``#PARAMETERS`` block is valid in GBOML:

 .. code-block:: c